rDock/2006.2

 wish to use per-solvent flexibility modes (that is, you wish to set different

-modes for different waters) make sure that you do not define TRANS_MODE
+modes for different waters) make sure that you do not define TRANS_MODE or ROT_MODE entries in the SECTION SOLVENT as these values will override the

 per-solvent values derived from the temperature factors in the PDB file.